 The Faith for Tomorrow (FFT) Endowment seeks to promote religious education in all its forms at the Parish and in Catholic Schools.

-1. Formation of Missionary Discipleship: FFT seeks to prepare missionary disciples by supporting parish missions, parish or individual retreats, continuing education, personal or group formation.
-See Appendix A.
+1. Formation of Missionary Discipleship: FFT seeks to prepare missionary disciples by supporting parish missions, parish or individual retreats, continuing education, and personal or group formation.
+See Appendix A

 3. Formation and Education for Lay Leaders: FFT seeks to assist lay leaders through grants for education, continuing education, and personal/professional development and formation, such as master’s degrees, etc.